 DICTION: word choice

 Diction is an author's word choice.
 There are three types of words when it comes to diction: common, advanced, and jargon.
 Common words are those that are used every day by everyone and that an average elementary schooler knows (e.g., cloud, puppy, building).
-This is not to say common words are bad--we couldn't have language without them--but they are like rice: it's a good base, but if we want to make it a meal, we have to spice it up.
+This is not to say common words are bad--we couldn't have language without them--but they are like rice: it's a good base, but if we want to make a real meal, we have to spice it up.
+To spice up your writing, you should have a broad lexicon of different words.

-In adding to using an advanced lexicon, it's important to remember to stay away from jargon, which is highly technical language only a professional in the field would use.
+Speaking of a lack of clarity, in adding to using an advanced and developed lexicon, it's important to remember to stay away from jargon, which is highly technical language only a professional in the field would use.
 For example, astronomers talk about sidereal years, retrograde motion, albedo, perigalacton, and syzygy, but the average person, even an educated one, would have no idea what these terms mean.
 Avoid jargon, and if you absolutely have to use it, make sure to explain the definition of the word.

-In adding to using an advanced lexicon, it's important to remember to stay away from jargon, which is highly technical language only a professional in the field would use.
+Speaking of a lack of clarity, in adding to using an advanced and developed lexicon, it's important to remember to stay away from jargon, which is highly technical language only a professional in the field would use.
 For example, astronomers talk about sidereal years, retrograde motion, albedo, perigalacton, and syzygy, but the average person, even an educated one, would have no idea what these terms mean.
 Avoid jargon, and if you absolutely have to use it, make sure to explain the definition of the word.

 SYNTAX: sentence construction